Dr. Jonas Buchholz

 Positions

-• since 2022: Research fellow, research unit “Hindu Temple Legends in South India”, Heidelberg Academy of the Sciences and Humanities.
+• since 2022: Research fellow, deupty project leader of the research unit “Hindu Temple Legends in South India”, Heidelberg Academy of the Sciences and Humanities.

 • 2019-2022: Research fellow, co-PI of the DFG project “Temple Networks in Early Modern South India”, South Asia Institute, Heidelberg University.